 Scenario: Imagine walking in a parking lot when you were suddenly struck by a car.
 You suffered some severe injuries because of the accident.
 When you spoke to the driver, they claimed that the accident was not their fault because another car had backed into them, causing them to veer into you.

 In this case, both sides would need to investigate the accident to determine who was at fault.
 And everyone may disagree on fault.
 Likely a lawsuit will be required.
 This process can much longer than other claims, but it is vital to get it right to reach a fair settlement.
+When liability is contested, always consult a leading car accident lawyer.

 Medical Treatment is Ongoing